Last week I wrapped up the biggest launch of my business so far.

 Grab your free Course Creator Starter Kit - which includes a comprehensive checklist - below!

-5 Things I DID NOT Do, and Still Had a $450k Launch
+5 Things I DID NOT Do (While Still Having a Great Launch)

 1. Twitter or Instagram